22 Mar Running the Mini? Ways to Stay on Pace for the Biggest Road Race in the Midwest

 Try a Targeted Program: Consider working with a professional who can address your unique physiology and help you with any challenges.
 Body One developed our Sustained Optimal Performance (SOP) program for any client looking to improve overall health, flexibility, balance, and strength.
 It’s also ideal for runners!

 While we hope you’re on pace for race day, you might need a little help to get you to the finish line – that’s where the professionals come in.
-Body One is locally-owned and has five locations serving central Indiana: Downtown Indianapolis, North Indianapolis, South Indianapolis, Zionsville, and Fishers.
+Body One is locally-owned and has three locations serving central Indiana: North Indianapolis, Zionsville, and Fishers.
 Although it’s cash based, our SOP program may even qualify for a cash disbursement under your HSA’s health and wellness plan – call today and ask about our Sustained Optimal Performance program.